Delicious Southern Breakfasts in Raleigh, N.C.

 Tupelo Honey Cafe

-Rooted in the Carolina mountains, Tupelo Honey's Cameron Village location in the City of Oaks offers an exceptional brunch featuring a revival of Southern food and traditions.
+Rooted in the Carolina mountains, Tupelo Honey's Village District location in the City of Oaks offers an exceptional brunch featuring a revival of Southern food and traditions.
 The banana pudding layered pancakes are a must!